AveryYanowitz/accessible-benchmarking-toolkit/readme.md

 (Note: `size` is stored as a Double object rather than a double primitive because it can be `null`, as described above.)

-BenchmarkStats also provides a method called `jsonify`, which uses the Jackson library to save a Stream<BenchmarkStats> to a JSON file.
-When running `jsonify`, the user can optionally specify a file name or full file path; if not, the default location is `src/main/resources`, and the default file name is `results.json`.
+There is also a Jsonifier class which offers a few `jsonify` methods.
+These make use of the Jackson library to save Lists of BenchmarkStats.
+You can optionally specify a file name or full file path; if not, the default location is `src/main/output`, and the default file name is `results.json`.

 **WARNING: If you run JSONify multiple times with the same file name (or with default parameters), it will overwrite previous saves.**